 5. First aid/preparedness.
 I have a ’10 essentials’ kit plus enough first aid to clean and cover most small wounds – most importantly, I have it in a 1 Liter Ultra-Sil® Dry Sack – which keeps the items dry and organized.

-7. Other gear: an LED Headlamp and spare batteries.
+7. Other gear: an LED Headlamp (fully charged if it is rechargeable; if not, make sure you take spare batteries).
 A camera (stored in its own TPU Accessory Case).
 A filter water bottle (less weight than a separate water filter; I scoop water as I go and drink as I need).
 A 2 Liter Platypus per person (each of which is filled before making final camp for the night).Trail running shoes plus short gaiters (the light load means that I don’t feel the need for more rugged footwear; the gaiters keep stones and other debris from getting inside the shoes).
 A baseball cap (if I’m hiking in the sun, I cover the back of my head and neck with the Pocket Towel).
 Personal wash kit.
 A Pocket Trowel kept in a Ziploc® bag with toilet paper and a 40ml bottle containing Trek and Travel Hand Sanitizer.
 A few tea-lights (it’s nice to have candles in the evening).

 And that’s about it.